 What is the one tool every shop needs to handle every step of the way between taking an order, producing it on the shop floor, shipping it and getting that order invoiced and paid?
 A shop operating system (also known as an ERP or Enterprise Resource Planning system).

 Most companies in the decorated apparel industry use a shop operating system.
-As most shops are too small to hire a full-time programmer to meet their system needs, using an off-the-shelf system is the way to go.
+As most shops are too small to hire a full-time programmer to meet their system needs, using off-the-shelf business management technology is the way to go.

 So which business software solution is for you?
 We’ve published a few articles on choosing a small business ERP system, as well as how to implement it.
 In this article, let’s explore why OnSite might be just the solution for you: